soulcutter/blog.soulcutter.com/_posts/2017-11-16-instrumenting-ruby-methods.markdown

 date:   2017-11-16 12:00:00 -0500
 categories: ruby
 ---
-**Instrumentation** is the addition of measurement to code.
+**Instrumentation** is the addition of measurement to code - for example timing how long Ruby is spending in a given method.
 There are many approaches to adding instrumentation to code in Ruby - whether it's using 3rd party services like New Relic and Datadog, using libraries like Rubyprof, or even plain old logging.
 Here I propose an unintrusive Ruby 2.0+ technique to add instrumentation to arbitrary methods without monkeypatching.
 If you want to jump to the proposed code without the explanation of how or why we got there, here's